Echuanw/002_python_concurrency/002_Python3_threading.md

 | 5   | with _lock: | use way      | locks also support the context management protocol.the `with` statement automatically acquires and releases the lock. |

 `threading.RLock` Class Description.
-a `Lock` can only be acquired once by the same thread, while an `RLock` can be acquired multiple times by the same thread.
+The basic behavior of `RLock` in Python is similar to that of `Lock`, with the difference being that a `Lock` can only be acquired once by the same thread, while an `RLock` can be acquired multiple times by the same thread.

 | No. | Structure    | type         | Desciption                                                                                                                       |
 | --- | ------------ | ------------ | -------------------------------------------------------------------------------------------------------------------------------- |